cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

   a `@large-payload-mass-driver`.
 * The connection distance must not exceed the mass driver range.

-Connections to empty positions are allowed and no warnings are generated.
+Connections to empty positions are allowed, and no warnings are generated.

 ### Connecting power nodes